West Michigan Lutheran High School

 West Michigan Lutheran High School is a Lutheran high school in Wyoming, Michigan, United States.

 It was started in the fall of 2004 with 10 students who were freshmen and sophomores.
 Its first location was in the Ministry Center Building of St. Mark Lutheran Church of Kentwood, Michigan.
 In the spring of 2007, WMLHS held its first graduation.
+In the summer of 2025, the school moved to Grace Lutheran Church on 50th Street.

 Demographics

 The demographic breakdown of the 24 students enrolled in 2015-2016 was: